 Edit security policies

-On the Security Center dashboard, under POLICY & COMPLIANCE, select Security policy.
-Policy Management opens.
+In the Security Center dashboard, select Security policy.

-Policy Management displays the number of management groups, subscriptions, and workspaces as well as your management group structure.
+In the Policy management screen, you can see the number of management groups, subscriptions, and workspaces as well as your management group structure.

 The columns in the table display: